FRANK R. BAUMGARTNER

 Lindsey Stephens, on the impact of the creation of a state-wide Indigent Defense Services agency on the use of the death penalty.
 (2012) Lindsey started Duke Law School in Fall 2012.

 Alissa Ellis, on the history of North Carolina's death penalty with a special focus on the execution of those with issues of mental capacity or mental illness.
-(2011) Alissa started UNC-Law in Fall 2013.
+(2011) Alissa started UNC-Law in Fall 2012 and is currently (2013-14) the President of the UNC-Law Death Penalty Project.

 Agenda-setting seminar, Nov 23, 2010 in Aldrich and MacKuen's core seminar on American institutions.